nfoster1492/ClassMateBot-1/docs/Reminders/due_this_week.md

 # Code Description
 ## Functions
-duethisweek(self, ctx): <br>
+dueThisWeek(self, ctx): <br>
 This function takes as arguments the values provided by the constructor through self and the context in which the command was called.

 # How to run it?
 (Small Example)
 Let's say that you are in the server that has the Classmate Bot active and online.
-All you have to do is enter the command '$duethisweek' with no other parameters:
+All you have to do is enter the command '$dueThisWeek' with no other parameters:

 ```
-$duethisweek
+$dueThisWeek
 ```
 Successful execution of this command will display all the homeworks that are due this week with time delta.